 Once I was home, I felt a little more awake, but my body was still limp, and my eyes were heavy.
 Mom set me down on the couch, and I rested with a blanket and pillow for the rest of the day.
 Once I was situated, she asked if I wanted to take out the gauze.

 “What gauze?”
 I asked through a full mouth.

-I still couldn't feel anything.
-Even my nose was still numb.
 My mom had me open my mouth, and it looked like Mrs. Fratelli pulling the pearl necklace out of Mouth’s mouth in The Goonies.
-A long, large ball of gauze came out of my mouth along with those long, cylindrical pieces.
+A long, large ball of gauze came out of my mouth along with those long, cylindrical pads.
 I could speak better, but I still couldn’t feel anything.
 The gauze was a bit bloody, and I could start to taste blood when I swallowed.
 I was told to wash my mouth out with salt water as often as possible over the next few days but not to do it right away.
-My stitches were still raw and needed to clot.
+My stitches were still raw, and my wounds needed to clot.